tryin2bdeveloper/Devops_Group5/usecases/usecase-6.md

-### USE CASE: 6 Modify Command to Retrieve Population Data for the Most Populous Country in a Specific Region of Eastern Asia
+### USE CASE: 6 Generate to Retrieve Population Data for the Most Populous Country in a Specific Region of Eastern Asia

 ### CHARACTERISTIC INFORMATION### CHARACTERISTIC INFORMATION
 ## Goal in Context